pan-roy/pan-roy.github.io/_posts/2024-03-26-retrieval-intro.md

 xlwings                   0.31.1
 ```

-First we will need to login to [Xero Developer](https://developer.xero.com).
-Refer the image below to create a new app:
+Now we will need to login to [Xero Developer](https://developer.xero.com) to setup our app in Xero.
+Refer the image below to create one:

 ![Xero Developer1](assets/data_retrieval5.png)